jeroenvandisseldorp/ksml/docs/tutorials/beginner/data-formats.md

 ### Setup Requirements

 - Create `docker-compose.yml` with schema registry and pre-created topics
+- **Note**: This tutorial requires a different docker-compose.yml than other tutorials because AVRO format needs a schema registry to store and manage schema definitions

 ??? info "Docker Compose Configuration (click to expand)"